-- 1. Submit the names and addresses of five individuals, who are not related to or engaged in legal practice with the Applicant, to attest to the Applicant's competence and involvement in the practice of labor and employment law.
+- Submit the names and addresses of five individuals, who are not related to or engaged in legal practice with the Applicant, to attest to the Applicant's competence and involvement in the practice of labor and employment law.
 Such individuals shall be substantially involved in labor and employment law and shall be familiar with the Applicant's practice.
 The Minnesota State Bar Association Certified Legal Specialists program will request these references directly from the reviewers. - a.
-At least two (2) of the five (5) listed names shall be Neutrals (Judge, arbitrator, mediator, agency personnel, NLRB investigator) before whom the Applicant has appeared as a labor and employment law advocate.
-The Neutrals do not need to be licensed attorneys.
+At least two (2) of the five (5) listed names shall be Neutrals (Judge, arbitrator, mediator, agency personnel, NLRB investigator) before whom the Applicant has appeared as a labor and employment law advocate. - b.
+At least two (2) of the five (5) listed names shall be opponents or attorneys representing another party in a labor and employment law matter.